EGR314-Team204/Team-204-EGR-314/index.md

  Embed your team's presentation video into a separate page of your site, accessible from the top-level page, using the "embed" function within YouTube.
 * External Link here

+# Our Design

+## Selecting Our Design
+Provide a figure/rendering of your product in its current form.
+Highlight features that satisfy user needs, with labels and arrows.
+You may update or re-work one of the images from design ideation, or start from scratch if you prefer.

+## Block Diagram
+Provide an up-to-date, high quality rendering of your team's block diagram
+Discuss each teammate's subsystem and how they together achieve project requirements.

+## Component and Microcontroller Selection
+Include your component selection section / page.
+Highlight (and only discuss) the selected components, not the unselected alternatives.
+Be prepared to discuss your power budget
+* Link to Component Selection

+Include your microcontroller selection assignment.
+Be prepared to discuss your selected microcontroller, and the rationale for selecting it over the alternatives, based on your design requirements.

+* Link to Microcontroller Selection

+## Hardware and Software Proposal
+Update your project report on your team website to include a high-quality, crisp (not blurry) rendering of your full project schematic(s).
+Do not use a screenshot.
+Be prepared to discuss your schematic and Bill of Materials
+* Link to Hardware Proposal

+Include your software proposal section / page, including a high-quality, crisp (not blurry) copy of your activity diagram(s) or state diagram(s), MCC configuration, and function declarations.
+Be prepared to discuss your UML Diagram 1.
+* Link to Software Proposal

 # Other website format resources

 ## Background